ketkichakradeo/recipeprediction/README.md

 ## Final Model
 **Added Features**
 For our final model we decided to include more features relating to the nutrional facts of the recipe.
-We added the `'calories'` and `'sugar features'` and transforomed them to represent `'high_calories'` and `'high_sugar'` using a Binarizer.
+We added the `'calories'` and `'sugar features'` and transforomed them to represent `'high_calorie'` and `'high_sugar'` using a Binarizer.
 This is very similar to what we did on the other columns.
-We also decided to include `'n_steps'` and `'n_steps'` as we think adding more features will help to create a stronger model.
+We also decided to include `'avg_rating'` and `'review'` as we think adding more features will help to create a stronger model.
 **Modeling Algorithm**

 **Visualizaation**